Barcelona Insider’s Guide for Trade Show Visitors - 2025 Edition - The Restaurant List & Getting Around

 Alternatively, Sant Cugat, is a nearby, classy suburb of Barcelona accessible by train from Plaça Catalunya in just 30 minutes.

 Look for the "FGC" line (the Ferrocarrils de Catalunya - one of several distinct rail lines) and take any "S" train.
 In Sant Cugat you'll find a great Thursday morning market, tons of shopping and restaurants, and an amazing cathedral / monastery.
 Definitely less hustle and bustle there, and it is more green for sure than the center of the city.
-Don’t forget to buy a train ticket for 2 zones (and you can also use the T-Casual)!

 You also have a number of other excursions as options.
 If you have a car one nice day trip is Vic (the Saturday market is amazing, it dates back to Medieval times, and so does the one in Sant Cugat).